 Evaluation of the IPA Program

-The NIAA engaged the services of Ninti One Limited, who partnered with CSIRO and James Cook University to design and carry out an independent evaluation of the IPA Program.
+The NIAA engaged the services of Ninti One Limited, who partnered with Commonwealth Scientific and Industrial Research Organisation (CSIRO) and James Cook University to design and carry out an independent evaluation of the IPA Program.

 The evaluation assessed the extent to which program objectives and associated environmental, cultural, social and economic outcomes are being achieved.